Seeing your GP when you have symptoms of testicular cancer

 Tips

-Write down your symptoms including when they started, when they happen and how often you have them.
+• Write down your symptoms including when they started, when they happen and how often you have them.

-Write down anything that makes them worse or better.
+• Write down anything that makes them worse or better.

-If you would prefer to only see a male doctor or female doctor, ask when you book the appointment - the receptionist will tell you if it is possible.
+• If you would prefer to only see a male doctor or female doctor, ask when you book the appointment - the receptionist will tell you if it is possible.

-Tell your GP if you are worried about cancer.
+• Tell your GP if you are worried about cancer.

-Tell them if you have any family history of cancer.
+• Tell them if you have any family history of cancer.

-Have a friend or relative with you for support - they could also ask questions and take notes to help you remember what the GP says.
+• Have a friend or relative with you for support - they could also ask questions and take notes to help you remember what the GP says.

-Ask the GP to explain anything you don’t understand.
+• Ask the GP to explain anything you don’t understand.

-Ask the GP to write things down for you if you think it might help - if you have a telephone or video appointment ask for the information to be left at reception for you to pick up.
+• Ask the GP to write things down for you if you think it might help - if you have a telephone or video appointment ask for the information to be left at reception for you to pick up.

-What happens during your GP appointment
+What happens during your GP appointment?

 Tests your GP might do

-Depending on your symptoms your GP might do a general examination.
-They will feel for any areas that might be swollen or might not feel normal.
+Your GP will examine your testicles and feel the lymph nodes Open a glossary item at the top of your legs.
+They feel for any areas that might be swollen or might not feel normal.
 And if you have any pain they will feel those areas.
+You might also have blood tests.

-They also listen to your chest to find out if it sounds normal.
-For example they can listen for signs of fluid collecting.
+Depending on your symptoms your GP might also do a general examination.
+They might listen to your chest to find out if it sounds normal.

 Ask your GP to explain if they don’t think you need a referral or any tests.
 They might ask you to come back in a week or two if your symptoms continue.
 Go back if they change or get worse.